dock_crabbing.webp

 Before heading out, make sure you’re equipped with the right tools:

 1. Crab Pots or Rings: These are the primary tools for trapping crabs.
-Crab pots are sturdier and better for extended use, while rings are great for shorter sessions.
-The easiest way to get into crabbing is by renting a crab pot or rings, which can be found at various spots around town, one of which is The Seafood Connection._
+(Note: Crab pots can only be used from Dec.
+1 through Sept.
+15) Crab pots are sturdier and better for extended use, while rings are great for shorter sessions.
+The easiest way to get into crabbing is by renting a crab pot or rings, which can be found at various spots around town, one of which is The Seafood Connection.

 2. Bait: Crabs love fish carcasses, chicken parts, turkey, or squid.
 The fresher, the better!
 Fresh bait can be purchased at a variety of places in town.